DavesEspinosa/food-you/README.md

 - **sign up** - Como usuario, dado que nuestro producto se recibirá en el domicilio que el usuario especifique, deberá rellenar todos los datos de forma obligatoria.
 - **login** - Como usuario quiero logearme y acceder a la zona privada para comenzar mi pedido y visualizar las recetas.
 - **recipes** - Como usuario quiero visualizar  una breve descripción de las recetas que ofrece la aplicación y poder filtrar por tipo de cocina y tiempo de preparación.
-- **recipes details** - Como usuario quiero poder ver con más detalle la receta escogida, poder adquirir el producto escogido, agregarlos a favoritos y  poder volver a la vista anterior.
+- **recipe details** - Como usuario quiero poder ver con más detalle la receta escogida, poder adquirir el producto escogido, agregarlos a favoritos y  poder volver a la vista anterior.
+- **favorite list** - As a user I want to see the list of my favorite.
+- **favorite recipe view** - As a user I want to see the details of my favorite, and delete them if I want to.
 - **logout** - As a user I want to be able to log out from the web page so that I can make sure no one will access my account
-- **favorite list** - As a user I want to see the list of my favorite and delete them.
+- **favorite list** - As a user I want to see the list of my favorite.
 - **edit user** - As a user I want to be able to edit my profile.

 ## Server Routes (Back-end):

 | **Method** | **Route**               | **Description**                                              | Request - Body                                               |
 | ---------- | ----------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |